AuthenticExecution/rust-sgx-libs/README.md

 ## reactive_crypto

-Rust library that contains functions for encrypting/decrypting data with/without associated data.
+Rust library that contains functions for authenticated encryption.
+Supports: AES, SPONGENT.

-It is used by both Software Modules and the deployer (in `set_key_encryptor`).
+It is used by both Software Modules and the deployer (in `aes_encryptor`).

 See library documentation for more details.